Trekking in the old days

 After having spent the night in the Lahu village of we descended towards the Shan village Pong Nam Ron.
 By now, about 10 Lahu tribesmen who were hired as porters until the end of the trek accompanied us.
 It was a big group of almost 35 people trekking through the forest.
 After lunch in this village, we hiked up to a Yao community on the top of a mountain.
 This climb took the whole afternoon, and quite a few guests arrived in the village exhausted.
 We all stayed together in one house.

-In the evening the porters were huddled together and some were enjoying their opium.
+In the evening, the porters huddled together, and some were enjoying their opium.
 At night we could see the lights of Chiang Rai.
-It was very beautiful.
+It was stunning.

 Picturesque Akha village